Doctorate: Higher doctorates

 Higher doctorates are awarded in recognition of a substantial body of original research undertaken over the course of many years.
-Typically the candidate submits a collection of previously published, peer-refereed work, which is reviewed by a committee of internal and external academics who decide whether the candidate deserves the doctorate.
+Typically the candidate, who must first be a graduate or academic staff member of the said university of several years standing, submits a collection or portfolio of previously published, peer-refereed work, together with a commentary explaining how their submission ties together over a substantial research theme, which is reviewed by a committee of internal and external academics who decide whether the candidate deserves the doctorate.
+Usually an examination fee is required, with the examiners examining the whole body of work submitted rather than a single thesis.
+For Doctors of Music, the traditional form of submission is a large body of musical compositions within a portfolio plus commentary, though some universities may allow for other forms of work to be submitted rather than purely musical compositions.

 The higher doctorate is similar in some respects to the habilitation in some European countries.
 However, the purpose of the award is significantly different.
 While the habilitation formally determines whether an academic is suitably qualified to be a university professor, the higher doctorate does not qualify the holder for a position but rather recognises their contribution to research.

 Higher doctorates were defined by the UK Council for Graduate Education (UKCGE) in 2013 as:

 an award that is at a level above the PhD (or equivalent professional doctorate in the discipline), and that is typically gained not through a defined programme of study but rather by submission of a substantial body of research-based work.